-- \For the purpose of complying with the GIPS standards, the firm is defined as Brown Advisory Institutional, the Institutional and Balanced Institutional asset management divisions of Brown Advisory.
+- For the purpose of complying with the GIPS standards, the firm is defined as Brown Advisory Institutional, the Institutional and Balanced Institutional asset management divisions of Brown Advisory.
 As of July 1, 2016, the firm was redefined to exclude the Brown Advisory Private Client division, due to an evolution of the three distinct business lines. - 2.
 The Institutional Flexible Equity Composite includes all actual, discretionary, institutional accounts with a flexible value equity objective of 100%.
 The strategy seeks bargains in "value" as well as "growth" stocks and invests primarily in the common stock of domestic companies with market capitalizations greater than \$2 billion at the time of purchase.
 As of January 1, 2013, the minimum account market value required for composite inclusion is \$1.5 million.
 Prior to August 2013 the name of this composite was Institutional Flexible Value.
-The strategy remains the same. - 3.
-This composite was created in 1985. - 4.
-The benchmark is the S&P 500® Index.
+The strategy remains the same. - This composite was created in 1985. - 4.
+The benchmark is the S&P 500 Index.
 The S&P 500 Index is a capitalization-weighted index of 500 stocks that is designed to measure performance of the broad domestic economy through changes in the aggregate market value of 500 stocks representing all major industries.
 Index returns assume reinvestment of dividends and do not reflect any fees or expenses.
 An investor cannot invest directly into an index.
 Benchmark returns are not covered by the report of the independent verifiers.
-Standard & Poor's, S&P ®, and S&P 500® are registered trademarks of Standard & Poor's Financial Services LLC ("S&P"), a subsidiary of S&P Global Inc. - 5.
-The dispersion of annual returns is measured by the equal weighted standard deviation of portfolio returns.
-From January 2007, through December 2008, dispersion is calculated using the asset-weighted standard deviation of the annual gross returns of those accounts included in the composite for the full year. - 6.
+Standard & Poor's, S&P , and S&P 500 are registered trademarks of Standard & Poor's Financial Services LLC ("S&P"), a subsidiary of S&P Global Inc. - 5.
+The composite dispersion presented is an equal-weighted standard deviation of portfolio returns calculated for the accounts in the composite for the entire calendar year period. - 6.
 Between October 2006 and December 2008, a significant cash flow policy was adopted for this composite.
 A significant cash flow is defined as a single flow of cash or securities of more than 25% of the portfolio's market value at prior month end.
 Accounts with significant cash flows are excluded from the composite for a grace period, defined as the month during which the flow occurred.
 Additional information regarding significant cash flow policies are available upon request. - 7.
 Gross-of-fees performance returns are presented before management fees but after all trading commissions, and gross of foreign withholding taxes (if applicable).
 Net-of-fee performance returns reflect the deduction of actual management fees and all trading commissions.
 Other expenses can reduce returns to investors.
 Prior to 2011, net performance is based on a model fee using the highest fee in effect, 0.75% applied quarterly.
 The Actual fees may vary, depending on, among other things, the applicable fee schedule and portfolio size.
-The fee schedule is as follows: 0.60% on the first \$25 million; 0.50% on the next \$25 million; 0.45% on the next \$50 million; and 0.40% on the balance over \$100 million.
+The fee schedule is as follows: 0.60% on the first \$25 million; 0.45% on the next \$50 million; and 0.40% on the balance over \$100 million.
 For periods after 2011 actual fees are used to calculate net returns.
 Actual fees paid by accounts in the composite may differ from the current fee schedule.